 A trophy winner at six different European clubs, and worshipped still by fans at Valencia, Liverpool and Newcastle United.

 It is the second time Benitez has succeeded Carlo Ancelotti after he took over from the Italian at Real Madrid in 2015.
 There, like at many of his former clubs, he fell foul of disagreements with owners and board members.
-He is known for his meticulous attention to detail and defensive organisation.

 However, few in the game can match his list of honours: two La Liga titles, a Champions League, two UEFA Cup/Europa Leagues, a FIFA Club World Cup and many other domestic and continental trophies.

 His travels around the dugouts of Europe - and China - saw him eventually return to the Premier League, but after being hounded out of Everton by a furious set of fans, he's now available to take up a new project.

 Big move to Valencia

 His big break came in 2001 when Valencia took a chance on the then 41-year-old.

 Three years later, when he left after falling out with the club's director of football, Rafa had won Los Murcielagos their first title for 31 years, another title two seasons later, as well as the UEFA Cup in 2004 courtesy of a 2-0 win over Marseille.
 A victory that secured the club's first major European honour for 24 years.